top of page

 A home-compostable biopolymer

 Shellgae is a healthier alternative to plastic and paper takeout food containers.
-It does not use land resources or traditional feedstocks.

-The material differs in both appearance and performance from the existing compostable packaging and stems from the need to solve the confusion of responsible disposal.
+The material differs in both appearance and performance from existing compostable packaging and stems from the need to solve the confusion of responsible disposal.

-Material Exploration / Packaging / Thesis Project: Parsons Product Design
+Material Exploration / BFA Thesis

-As part of my material exploration, I worked with algae and wasted organics to create a visual library for my concept.
-Out of these, the ones that worked best were the algae blends with eggshells and wasted lettuce and carrots.
+The ones that worked best were the algae blends with eggshells and wasted lettuce and carrots.
 These blends not only have interesting opacities and textures but also ensure that the material remains odorless after it is completely dry.

 TESTING WITH FOOD